HpWang-whu/YOHO/README.md

         - Keypoints
         - PointCloud

-Pretrained models we offer include FCGF Backbone, Part I and Part II ones.
-Please place the three subfolders to ```./model```for organizing the structure as:
+Pretrained weights we offer include FCGF Backbone, Part I and Part II, which have been added to the main branch and organized following the structure as:
 - model
   - Backbone
     - best_bal_checkpoint.pth